-- 1. Breach of professional ethics i.e. honesty, integrity, confidentiality (see HIPAA policy) - 2.
-Violation of attendance policies - 3.
-Failure to correct, and then maintain deficiencies addressed by the instructor, as described in the Clinical Evaluation Policy.
-Examples include but not limited to: - i. skill remediation - ii. untimely submission of assignments - iii. uniform - iv. communication - v. appearance - 4.
-Jeopardizing the physical or mental safety of the patient.
-Some examples are: - i. administering a medication without first checking with the instructor. - ii. preparing the wrong dose or type of medication. - iii. administering medication to the wrong patient. - iv. administering a medication without checking the patient's I.D. band. - v. omitting the administration of medication. - vi. leaving side rails down with a young child or confused adult. - vii. leaving the bed at a high level while a patient is in it. - viii. incorrect calculation of math problems (medication doses, weights, and intake & output). - 5.
-Inaccurate documentation in the electronic patient record. - 6.
-Demonstrates mental/emotional instability, which may jeopardize the physical/mental safety of the patient. - 7.
+- a.
+Breach of professional ethics i.e. honesty, integrity, confidentiality (see HIPAA policy) - b.
+Violation of attendance policies. - c.
+Failure to correct and then maintain deficiencies addressed by the instructor, as described in the Clinical Evaluation Policy.
+Examples include but not limited to: - i. skill remediation - ii. complete assignments on time - iii. all Clinical Evaluations must be completed and turned in - iv. uniform - v. communication - vi. appearance - d.
+Jeopardizing the physical or mental well-being of the patient.
+Some examples are: - i. administering a medication without first checking with the instructor. - ii. preparing the wrong dose or type of medication. - iii. administering medication to the wrong patient. - iv. administering a medication without checking the patient's I.D. band. - v. omitting the administration of medication. - vi. jeopardizing a patient's safety, e.g.: - 1. leaving side rails down - 2. leaving the bed at a high level while the patient is in it - vii. being unable to correctly calculate math problems such as IV infusion rates or medication doses. - viii. unable to accurately document in patient records. - e.
+Behaving in a manner that demonstrates mental/emotional instability which may jeopardize the physical/mental well-being of the patient. - i.
+Verbal outburst: such as, raised voices, swearing, etc. - ii.
+Non-verbal: such as, eye rolling, facial expressions, etc. - f.
 Other reasons deemed serious by the instructor(s) and/or the Dean of Health Professions.